abaye123/Replica/README.md

 ### Install
-Download&exctart .zip file from releases page. run CobaltYT_dlp.exe. if you want to run as .py script - need to add ffmpeg. download it from [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip), exctart, and copy this 3 files to folder with CobaltYT_dlp.py file:
+Download&exctart .zip file from releases page. run CobaltYT_dlp.exe. if you want to run as .py script - need to add ffmpeg&yt_dlp. download ffmpeg from [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip), exctart, and copy this ffmpeg.exe to folder with CobaltYT_dlp.py file.

-1. ffmpeg.exe
-2. ffplay.exe
-3. ffprobe.exe
+download yt_dlp.exe from [here](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe) and copy it to the folder.

 ### FAQ
 1. Why you baypass SSL verification?